 Unlike a landline phone, a cellphone is assumed in Pew Research polls to be a personal device.
 Interviewers ask if the person who answers the cellphone is 18 years of age or older to determine if he or she is eligible to complete the survey.
 This means that, for those in the cell sample, no effort is made to give other household members a chance to be interviewed.
 Although some people share cellphones, it is still uncertain whether the benefits of sampling among the users of a shared cellphone outweigh the disadvantages.

-Currently, almost one-in-four Americans have only a cellphone, and another 18% get most of their calls on a cellphone.
+Currently, more than four-in-ten Americans have only a cellphone.
 Because many people can no longer be reached by landline telephone, the representativeness of telephone surveys based only on a random sample of households with landline telephone service has come under increased scrutiny.
 Many pollsters and survey methodologists, including those at Pew Research Center, are studying how cellphones impact telephone surveying.
 Public Opinion Quarterly dedicated a special issue to the topic of cellphones in 2007: Cell Phone Numbers and Telephone Surveying in the U.S. Pew Research Center began routinely including a cellphone sample in nearly all of its surveys in 2008.

 One of the main challenges of surveying cellphone users is drawing a representative sample of this group.
 Drawing samples for all telephone surveys is now more complicated because of the introduction of cellphone numbers and number portability (i.e., where people can keep their numbers when they move or change service providers and can port a landline number to a cellphone).
 Telephone numbers are assigned different prefixes, which can be used to identify whether the number is for a landline or cellphone, but there are also mixed or shared prefixes that include both landline and cell numbers.
 In addition, people who forward their calls (e.g., from their landline number at home or work to their cell) may appear as a landline number even when they are actually talking on their cellphone.